meethone/style-dictionary-web/style-dictionary-read/README.md

     In this file, we will also call our design tokens in the 'source' parameter, in our case, the 'PoC.json' file.
 4. Once config.json is set, run 'style-dictionary build' in the root directory to generate the css variables based on our PoC.json
 5. We can now see a 'build' folder generated in the root directory.
 Inside that folder is a css directory containing the _variables.css file (containing our global css variables)
-6. Move the newly generated 'build' folder into the scr directory for us to be able to import the _variables.css file in App.js
+6. Move the newly generated 'build' folder into the src directory for us to be able to import the _variables.css file in App.js
 7. Import the _variables.css file in App.js:
     import './build/css/_variables.css';
     (This will allow us to use the css variables globally)